DataDog/documentation/content/tracing/faq/resource-trace-doesn-t-show-up-under-correct-service.md

 This function explicitly sets both the service name and Top Level Name, being `tornado-notification` and `tornado.notify` respectively.

-More examples and documentation can be found on our Language instrumentation documentation pages:
+More examples and documentation can be found on our language-specific instrumentation documentation pages:

 {{< whatsnext desc="Select one of the following supported languages:">}}
     {{< nextlink href="tracing/setup/java" tag="Java" >}}Java language instrumentation.{{< /nextlink >}}